Quantcast

 Count the value of a set of coins up to fifty cents.
 0106.1.4

-3. Counting Coins - [this link opens in a new window] add coins on the flashcards This site includes questions for your students to check their understanding
+2. Counting Coins - add coins on the flashcards This site includes questions for your students to check their understanding

 1. Worksheets to print are also available supporting instruction of this topic This link includes something for the teacher to print